kevingstewart/next-sslo-api-reference/policies/inbound-traffic.md

 - Intercepting (decrypting) or bypassing decryption
 - Assigning the flow to a service chain of inspection services

+SSL Orchestrator policies possess the following structure and logic:

+- A policy contains one more rulesets, minimally containing a traffic ruleset, but potentially also a logging ruleset and others.
+Each ruleset can have similar traffic matching conditions, but will perform different actions.
+- Within a ruleset is one or more rules.
+The rules are processed top to bottom in a "first-match" strategy, meaning traffic is compared to each rule in the ruleset, starting from the top, until a match is made, and then stops.
+- Within a rule is one or more **conditions** (the properties of the traffic to match on), and one or more corresponding **actions** (the actions to take when the conditions are matched).
+The one exception is an "All Traffic" rule which will have no conditions.
+This would normally be placed at the bottom of a ruleset to catch any traffic that does not match any other rules.
+- Each rule can have one or more conditions, again except for the All Traffic rule.
+When there is more than one condition, a logical **AND** is applied.
+For example, if the conditions are "L4_PORT equals 443" and "IP_ADDRESS equals 10.0.0.0/8", then both of these must be true for the rule to match.
+- Each rule can have one or more actions.
+Like conditions, these are all additive.
+- Internally, traffic matching follows both the order of the rules and the "present" OSI layer (walking up the stack).
+For example, if an L4_PORT rule is placed at the top of the ruleset, then that traffic condition will be evaluated at OSI layer 4.
+However, if an SSL_EXTENSION_SERVERNAME rule is placed above the L4_PORT rule, then the L4_PORT will be evaluated at the SSL/TLS OSI layer (6), because this is the OSI layer needed to acquire the SNI value.
+It is not imperative to place the rules in a particular order, but you can gain some efficiencies by placing lower layer rules and conditions higher up in the ruleset.

 ___

 ${\large{\textbf{\textsf{\color{red}Create\ Inbound\ Policy\ Traffic\ Rulesets}}}}$